Business Rates

 Disclaimer

-Large Industrial
+Large Industrial (Real Time Pricing)

-Available to customers who have loads of 2,000 kVA or 1,800 kW and over.
+Available to customers on three phase electric power with a regular billing demand of 2,000 kV.A or 1,800 kW, and over.

 Real Time Pricing tariffs are electricity prices that vary hourly according to Nova Scotia Power's varying cost of generation.
 This provides customers an opportunity to reduce electricity costs by managing their consumption to take advantage of lower priced electricity during off-peak periods (overnight, weekends and holidays).